-(2) The Council may prescribe the conditions, including a monetary threshold limiting the cost to the Council, under which an adjudicator may be appointed at the cost of the Council for a housing consumer in relation to a home that is not part of a subsidy or social housing scheme.
+57. The Council may prescribe the conditions, including a monetary threshold, under which an adjudicator may be appointed at the cost of the Council, to make a determination regarding a dispute lodged by a housing consumer.

 Effect of adjudicator's decision